 When not in use, a battery discharges on a daily basis sometimes up to 0.5-1%.
 This rate of discharge increases when the climate is warm.
-To make up for this loss from disuse, a boosting charge should be given once a month.
+To make up for this loss from disuse, give your battery a boosting charge once a month.

 Discoloration of plates with white lead sulfate crystalline deposits may occur when the battery has been left for a considerable time in a discharged condition.
 It can also occur as a result of the plates being exposed to air due to low electrolyte level, or when a new battery is filled with acid and stored without being charged.
 This phenomenon is called sulfation.
 Once plates have been sulfated, the activity of the affected area is permanently impaired, and the battery may not be restored to its original capacity.

 In most applications, AGM batteries are installed in an upright position, but in some situations there is a need to tilt them (sometimes at very extreme angles) or lay them completely flat on their backs.

 Conventional “wet” style batteries should never be mounted in any orientation other than upright since there is liquid electrolyte that could escape the battery.

 Maintenance-free, absorbed glass mat (AGM) style batteries offer more flexibility regarding mounting angles because the electrolyte is absorbed, not flowing freely.

 Different battery models have different limitations regarding mounting angles.

 For questions pertaining to specific batteries or specific vehicle applications, please contact Yuasa Battery.